panSlota/appJsonVersionManager/README.md

 ***
 ***EN:***

-This is a simple extension for Visual Studio Code, which allows the user to increase the version in `app.json` file.
+This is a simple extension for Visual Studio Code, which allows the user to increment the version in `app.json` file.

 ## Description